-Preliminary North America Class 8 net order data show the industry booked 10,200 units in July, down 21% from June and the lowest monthly order tally since February 2010.
+Preliminary North America Class 8 net order data show the industry booked 10,900 units in August, up nearly 6% from July, but 79% below last August’s best-ever order month.
 Note that these numbers are preliminary.
-Complete industry data for July, including final order numbers, will be published by ACT Research in mid-August.
+Complete industry data for August, including final order numbers, will be published by ACT Research in mid-September.

-In the release of its Commercial Vehicle Dealer Digest, ACT Research noted that the heavy truck and trailer industries are heading for a market correction in 2020, even as the US economic picture remains largely unchanged, aside from concerns about trade and tariffs.
+In the release of its Commercial Vehicle Dealer Digest, ACT Research noted that the heavy truck and trailer markets, and increasingly the medium duty market, are heading for corrections in 2020, even as the slow growth US economic outlook remains largely unchanged, aside from concerns about trade and tariffs.
 The key driver of the near to mid-term outlook is the US consumer, who remains well positioned to keep the economy out of the ditch, even as key freight-generating sectors of the economy take a pause.

 According to ACT Research’s recently released Transportation Digest, Class 8 market indicators are divergent, with some at all-time highs even as other metrics point to coming weakness.
 The medium duty market measures are lower in the short-term, but still positive against longer-term comparisons.

 On February 4, 2019, Kenny Vieth gave an interview with CNBC's Nightly Business Report.
 At that time the commercial vehicle trucking industry was coming out of a record setting year, 490,000 heavy duty, class 8 orders.
 However, questions were being asked about industry capacity and the potential for high backlogs (300,000 at the time of interview) and cancelations coming in later 2019.
 At the time of this interview, there was a 3-month decline in new truck orders, considered a signal of a potential slowdown.